core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **First example:**

-The following example shows the encoding of 'reporting-entity' referencing data node instance "/system/contact" (SID 1741).
+The following example shows the encoding of the 'reporting-entity' value referencing data node instance "/system/contact" (SID 1741).

 Definition example from {{RFC7317}}: